Codefend/docs/src/references/commands.md

 Defend Your Code By All Means Necessary. 💪 😎

 Options:
-  -i, --init       Create the config file (.codefendrc.json) -o, --obfuscate  Obfuscate the project
+  -i, --init       Create the config file (.codefendrc) -o, --obfuscate  Obfuscate the project
   -c, --check      Check the config file for potential errors and warnings -v, --version    Output the version number
   -h, --help       Display help for command
 ```

-- `codefend -i` or `codefend --init`: This command allows you to create the configuration file (.codefendrc.json).
+- `codefend -i` or `codefend --init`: This command allows you to create the configuration file (.codefendrc).
 The configuration file is essential for specifying the settings and options for the obfuscation process.

 - `codefend -o` or `codefend --obfuscate`: Use this command to initiate the obfuscation process for your project.
 It will apply the specified obfuscation settings from the configuration file to protect your source code.